openhab/openhab-addons/bundles/org.openhab.binding.solax/README.md

 # Solax Binding

-This is a binding for a Solax Wi-Fi module that supports connection directly via HTTP (Wi-Fi module firmware version 3.x+ is required).
+This is a binding that provides data of Solax solar power inverters.
+Currently it supports only a Solax Wi-Fi module with direct connection via HTTP (Wi-Fi module firmware version 3.x+ is required).
 Please note that earlier firmware releases do not support direct connection, therefore the binding will not work in it's current state.

-Currently the Solax cloud services provide an update every 5 minutes (sometimes even more rarely) and they also happen to be down sometimes, which makes it hard to automate the decision making by openHAB if we have more complex rules.

-The binding retrieves a structured data from the Wi-Fi module, parses it and pushes it into the inverter Thing where each channel represents a specific information (inverter output power, voltage, PV1 power, etc)
+The binding retrieves a structured data from the Wi-Fi module, parses it and pushes it into the inverter Thing where each channel represents a specific information (inverter output power, voltage, PV1 power, etc.)

+In case the parsed information that comes with the binding out of the box differs, the raw data channel can be used with a combination of JSON Path transformation to map the proper values to the necessary items.

 ## Supported Things